-We study atmospheric aerosols using measurements from the FAAM aircraft and other ground and remote sensing observations.
+We study atmospheric aerosols using measurements from the FAAM BAe146 aircraft and other ground-based and remote-sensing observations.

 Our aim is to characterise the physical and optical properties of aerosols and determine their influence on the atmospheric radiation budget, clouds, and on visibility and air quality.
 We make observations using the